 Models: High level simulated intelligence frameworks, Quantum PCs

+Human history has no similar technological advancement as evolution in computers.
+From bulky machines that took up entire rooms to tiny laptops and smartphones, computers have made great transformations over the years.
+These transformations are divided into five generations of computers, each marked by the invention of some major technological development.
 Computers were used early, quite some years back, when most of the class lectures were organized around the related but different software.
 Computers transformed from being bulky machines occupying an entire room to small, compact laptops and even smaller ones like smartphones.
 These changes are classified among five generational changes in computers, marked by major technological advancements.

 Conclusion